"Arena to Madison" - late 1880's

 During this time Buffy’s husband Jim Stevens operated a Medical Cabinet Design Facility Design Tech Limited.

 Patricia (McGilligan) Gavigan Buffy’s sister joined the family business and worked there until 2004.
-Pat’s son Joseph worked for a period at both Design Tec and McGilligan but decided to leave for a successful career with Intel corporation.
+Pat’s son Joseph worked for a period at both Design Tec and McGilligan but decided to leave for a successful career with the Intel corporation.

 John McDermott, Rosemary and Mac’s son joined McGilligan’s during this time.
 John left to pursue other ventures.